Sousx-Lab/SymfonyMercureChat/README.md

 ChatSym is a simple real-time text chat based on Symfony / Api Platform / Mercure Server and ReactJS…

-### Description

-ChatSym is a simple real-time text chat based on Symfony / Api Platform / Mercure Server and ReactJS…

 # Installation:

 #### `composer install`